enkidevs/curriculum/Android/Fundamentals/intro-to-android/why-learn-android.md

 ---
 ## Revision

-What market has a variety of apps for Android?
+??? has a wide variety app market.
 ???

 * Google Play Store